 Gold Surface of High-Power

-These high-power precision pinholes are designed to withstand high power densities and should be used with the beam incident on the gold-plated side.
+These mounted precision pinholes are designed to withstand high power densities and should be used with the beam incident on the gold-plated side.
 We recommend aligning the pinhole at low power, increasing the laser to full power after ensuring good throughput.

 Each pinhole is mounted in a Ø1", 0.10" (2.5 mm) thick black aluminum disk that is engraved with the diameter of the pinhole.
-The pinhole can be taken out of the housing by removing the retaining ring using a small tweezer or plier; use care as the foil is very thin.
+The pinhole can be taken out of the housing by removing the retaining ring using a small tweezer or pliers; use care as the foil is very thin.

 Click to Enlarge

 The inner ring is engraved with pinhole sizes and alignment marks.